 1. On the whole the orthography of the MS. upon which the text is based has been closely followed.
 Hence in Genesis 1:1-46:28 the spellings are mainly those of A; throughout the remainder of the volume B is responsible.
-A few inconsistencies result from this system; thus in Gen. 41:51, 46:20 the text gives $M\alpha v \alpha \sigma \sigma \dot{\eta}$, according to the almost invariable spelling of A; but in Gen. 48:1, where B has taken the lead, $M\alpha v \alpha \sigma \sigma \dot{\eta}$.
+A few inconsistencies result from this system; thus in Gen. 41:51, 46:20 the text gives Mavvaooh, according to the almost invariable spelling of A; but in Gen. 48:1, where B has taken the lead, Mavaooh.
 But serious divergences are rare; and since there must be more than one witness employed, it has seemed better to leave each MS. to tell its own tale in the way which it prefers.

 Nor has it been thought desirable in all cases to reduce to an uniform orthography the text supplied by the same MS. It is premature to enter upon a detailed examination of the principles which direct the judgement in the acceptance or rejection of particular forms; and it is possible that not a few of the results to which the Editor has been led may be modified by further consideration.
 For the present it is enough to premise that the MS. or first hand of the MS. upon which the text is based has been followed in the spellings of all proper names and transliterations of Hebrew words, unless there was an obvious clerical error; in the assimilation or non-assimilation of consonants in compounded verbs and nouns; and for the most part also in the choice of a particular mode of spelling where two or more spellings are found in good MSS. or other ancient authorities.
-On the other hand the orthography of the MS. has not been represented in the printed text when it appeared to rest upon itacistic error or upon some habit inveterate in the scribe (as the ascertained tendency of the scribe or scribes of B to write ε for ε , or when its adoption would have involved repeated changes of a revolutionary kind unsuitable to the character of a manual edition (such as the continual use of ε in ε our its first hand.
+On the other hand the orthography of the MS. has not been represented in the printed text when it appeared to rest upon itacistic error or upon some habit inveterate in the scribe (as the ascertained tendency of the scribe or scribes of B to write ε_i for 1), or when its adoption would have involved repeated changes of a revolutionary kind unsuitable to the character of a manual edition (such as the continual use of $\gamma \epsilon i v \epsilon \sigma \theta \alpha$ and $\gamma \epsilon i v \epsilon \sigma \kappa \epsilon i v$).
+The moveable v final and the ς in our our or withheld in strict obedience to the MS. or its first hand.